-Finally, the third control level corresponds to the ICFR function which assesses whether the practices and processes in place at the Entity ensure the reliability of the financial information and compliance with applicable regulations.
+- Finally, the third control level corresponds to the ICFR function which assesses whether the practices and processes in place at the Entity ensure the reliability of the financial information and compliance with applicable regulations.
 It specifically evaluates that the financial information reported by the various business areas and entities comprising the CaixaBank Group comply with the following principles:

-i) Transactions, facts and other events presented in the financial information exist in reality and were recorded at the right time (existence and occurrence).
+i.
+Transactions, facts and other events presented in the financial information exist in reality and were recorded at the right time (existence and occurrence).

-ii) The information includes all transactions, facts and other events in which the Entity is the affected party (completeness).
+ii.
+The information includes all transactions, facts and other events in which the Entity is the affected party (completeness).

-iii) Transactions, facts and other events are recorded and valued in accordance with applicable standards (valuation).

-iv) Transactions, facts and other events are classified, presented and disclosed in the financial information in accordance with applicable standards (presentation, disclosure and comparability).
+iii.
+Transactions, facts and other events are recorded and valued in accordance with applicable standards (valuation). iv.
+Transactions, facts and other events are classified, presented and disclosed in the financial information in accordance with applicable standards (presentation, disclosure and comparability).

-v) Financial information shows, at the corresponding date, the Entity's rights and obligations through the corresponding assets and liabilities, in accordance with applicable standards (rights and obligations).
+v.
+Financial information shows, at the corresponding date, the Entity's rights and obligations through the corresponding assets and liabilities, in accordance with applicable standards (rights and obligations).

 With regard to activities and control procedures directly related to transactions which may have a material impact on the financial statements, the Entity has in place a process whereby it constantly revises all documentation concerning the activities carried out, any risks inherent in reporting the financial information and the controls needed to mitigate critical risks.
 This ensures that all documentation is complete and up-to-date.
-This documentation includes a description of all activities carried out during the process from its start, indicating any particularities of specific products or operations.